No storybook ending for Life Savers fans this Christmas | CBC News

 No storybook ending for Life Savers fans this Christmas

-Ottawa man's sweet 40-year family tradition in peril as candy maker discontinues holiday treat
+Ottawa man's 40-year tradition in peril as candy maker discontinues holiday treat

 Each Christmas for the past 40-plus years, Mel Campbell, 71, has bought the Life Savers Sweet Storybook for his daughters' stockings.
 When his three grandchildren were born, he started doing it for them too.